 In 2009, a group of investment advisors from the Ottawa financial community formed Partners Investing in Parkinson Research (PIPR).
-The group set a goal of raising $1 million in support of research to better understand and diagnose Parkinson’s.
+The group set an original goal of raising $500,000 in support of research to better understand and diagnose Parkinson’s.
 Since then, PIPR has expanded to include many individuals and families affected by Parkinson’s who are committed to supporting research, and has raised over $1.4 million.

-Co-chaired by Roberta Driscoll of RBC Dominion Securities and Kim Teron of Teron Inc., PIPR members reach out to the community at large to raise vital funds to support leading edge Parkinson Research at The Ottawa Hospital.
+Co-chaired by Andrew Frank of RBC Dominion Securities and Kim Teron of Teron Inc., PIPR members reach out to the community at large to raise vital funds to support leading edge Parkinson Research at The Ottawa Hospital.

 PIPR has provided important base funding to the scientists, allowing them to leverage further grants.
 The advancements have been impressive.
 PIPR has not only helped to fund research for the treatment and cure of Parkinson’s disease, it has galvanized the community to support the cause that previously received little attention.
 Above all, the PIPR team has given hope to those who live with this unremitting disease.

 Parkinson Research at The Ottawa Hospital

-Researchers at The Ottawa Hospital and the University of Ottawa came together in 2004 to form the Parkinson Research Consortium under the leadership of Dr. David Grimes and Dr. David Park.
+Researchers at The Ottawa Hospital and the University of Ottawa came together in 2004 to form the Parkinson Research Consortium under the leadership of Dr. David Grimes and Dr. Michael Schlossmacher.
 The consortium brings together clinicians and scientists from various disciplines to improve our understanding of Parkinson’s disease, conduct novel and innovative research, and develop new treatment options, with the ultimate goal of developing a cure.